xamarin/WebSharp/Examples/websharpjs/notifications/README.md

 # notifications README

-A sample that demonstrates Electron's Notification API using Electron DotNet's WebSharpJs interace.
+A sample that demonstrates Electron's Notification API using Electron DotNet's WebSharpJs interface.

 More information about the Notification API can be found [here](https://notifications.spec.whatwg.org/#api).